toolleeo/inklayers/README.md

 # General description

-inklayers exports layers from an SVG file.
+inklayers is a command line program that exports layers from an SVG file.
 It can be used to create slide shows by editing a single SVG file.

 By default the exported files are in SVG format too.